EPIDURAL ABSCESS

 Complications

 Untreated or inadequately managed epidural abscesses can lead to severe complications, including permanent neurological deficits such as paralysis or loss of bowel and bladder control.
 In severe cases, infection can spread, causing systemic illness or even sepsis, a life-threatening condition marked by widespread infection and organ dysfunction.
-Early recognition and treatment are essential to minimize complication risks and enhance outcomes.
+Importantly, early recognition and treatment are essential to minimize complication risks and enhance outcomes.

 Physical Therapy Recommendations